 Christopher was instructed on behalf of the deceased’s family in a week-long jury Inquest following an employee’s death from injuries he sustained in a fall at work.

-Represented a nursing professional following the death of a child at hospital in her care.
+Represented a nursing professional following the death of a child in her care.
 The nurse had previously been interviewed under caution by the police in respect of the same matter.

-Instructed on behalf of a leading swiss passenger lift installer and manufacturer following an accident on a customer’s premises resulting in the death of one of its engineers.
+Instructed on behalf of a leading swiss passenger lift manufacturer following an accident on a customer’s premises resulting in the death of a lift engineer.